MicrosoftDocs/entra-docs/docs/identity/enterprise-apps/f5-big-ip-sap-erp-easy-button.md

 2. Verify the application is in the tenant **Enterprise applications** list.
 3. With a browser, connect to the application external URL or select the application **icon** in [My Apps](https://myapps.microsoft.com/).
 4. Authenticate to Microsoft Entra ID.
-5. You're redirected to the BIG-IP virtual server and signed in through SSO.
+5. Redirection takes you to the BIG-IP virtual server and signed in through SSO.

-For increased security, you can block direct access to the application, thereby enforcing a path through the BIG-IP.
+For increased security, you can block direct access to the application and enforce a path through the BIG-IP.

 ## Advanced deployment